LucianLaFleur/python_project_portfolio/README.md

 in dndAutomations
 =========================================

-file "chaos bolt" is Rules-as-written, automating the 1d8 table.
+"chaos bolt" is Rules-as-written, automating the 1d8 table.
 This makes multiple chains very unlikely.

-file "custom chaos bolt" makes a flat 1/3 chance (instead of 1/8) for chained damage or effects, adding variation to tactics because you can declare a debuff or straight damage
+"custom chaos bolt" makes a flat 1/3 chance (instead of 1/8) for chained damage or effects, adding variation to tactics because you can declare a debuff or straight damage
 (descriptions explain how backfires work and give a better feel of "more power = more danger" as an embodiment of chaos)

-file "rand polymorph" is for testing the randomized polymorph dictionary.
+"rand polymorph" is for testing the randomized polymorph dictionary.
 This is a set of CR1 appropriate monsters as an attempt at stat balance.
 NOTE: The dictionary is ordered from useless to powerful, but not broken.
 A Giant Spider is overly strong for a lvl1 spell, but it balances out, given that you, or an enemy, could turn either into that or a slug.
 [probably should be play-tested as it's own variation lvl-1 spell slot, bonus-action cast, like a sorcerer not having control to contrast from a druid's discipline]

+[UNFINISHED]
+"magic chaos" is a wild magic generator.
+The logic changes a ton based off effects. (journal NYI, but I will make a changelog as I develop it further, as this will allow for lots of custom coding)

+"Wild magic dictionary" is a bunch of reference dictionaries and arrays to make "magic chaos" work.
+Statistics and balance will be found here.

 ====================================================================================================

 Devlog:

+14 July:
+    create DANGEROUS_consolidate_many_textfiles_to_one.py
+        [ Danger ] - Why is this dangerous?
+        recursively writing random text to a textfile can eat up memory and resources... ate up 1.27 gb in less than 30 seconds of running before manual cancellation.
+From raw text.
+Yeah...
+    Consolidate all NPC text to one file -> improves searching [+] Raw text directory added, containing scraped source text from the spiders,
+        - serves as the reference database for keyword searches [+] Sample search directory added
+        - shows outputs from searching, based on words in title.
+        - correctly works for fragments of words

+    create sample vocab translation batch in DIR translation_utility_tools:
+    Made process_translation_pairs... python file:
+        - Input expects german/english translation pairs from .txt (like what I get from my notes doing AI German lessons)
+        - Outputs a TSV that anki can read english_txt_to_german_google_translate.py
+        - correctly translates target items
+        - connection often drops out over 20 items, so keep batches short Output files also preserved in directory...

+13 July:
+    - Character scraper works, recursively gets outfit info correctly, as well as all targets like lore and VO lines.

+    making 'search1.py' to go through a directory full of files and look for keywords across all .txt files.
+        - Learned how to pass a variable into a regex pattern using  `re.escape(target_var)`, assuming that `target_var` is a string variable acquired through user input.
+    [-] Stupid python solution doesn't work, though pathing is correct... something is going on with these unfamiliar libraries and there's an inconsistency in the applied usage...
+    - above targeting issue resolved, needed to mass-add ".txt" to the end of all files to allow them to be read properly

+    Removed multiple test output .txt files from developing the misc scraper.
+Saved one, marked with DEPRECIATED
+        - That DEPRECIATED_misc_collection...txt  shows the bad formatting of data with extra spaces.
+        - Could be expanded on to get rid of repeated words, but the regex search performance will determine if that's needed or not (really out of scope for now...)
+    Review and update README documentation again, standardizing format a little better

+Create text_colle1 --> contain all english source text
+    [+] made a copy of major source textfiles:
+        -all npc info
+        -all weapon info
+    (all below have space-purified copies)
+        -all playable character info collections
+        -all hangout quests info
+        -all food descriptions
+        -all furnishings

 12 July:
 Finish food description spider (successful .txt file creation in ./food_descriptions)